x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

         >
         > For the usage scenarios of "snappy" compression and "lzw" compression, please refer to [data compression][date_compression].

-    - AutoSplit ( *boolean* ): Whether to enable the automatic segmentation function, and the default value is "false", and the automatic segmentation is not enabled.
+    - AutoSplit ( *boolean* ): Whether to enable the automatic segmentation function, and the default value is "false", which means that automatic segmentation is not enabled.

         - This parameter cannot be used simultaneously with the parameter "Group".
         - This parameter can only take effect when the value of the parameter "ShardingType" is "hash".